 9. Monstera Esqueleto (Monstera Epipremnoides)

-The impressive Monstera esqueleto is another monstera species predicted by Mercado to dominate Instagram in 2025.
+The impressive Monstera esqueleto is another Monstera species that Mercado predicts will dominate Instagram in 2026 and beyond.
 This stunning houseplant is distinguished by its large, fenestrated leaves and climbing growth habit.
-It looks very similar to the popular Monstera adansonii, but its leaves are much larger, reaching up to 0.9 centimeters (3 feet long) when mature.
-This is definitely one of the favorite houseplants from what the start of the year has been!
+It looks very similar to the popular Monstera adansonii, but its leaves are much larger, reaching up to 90 cms (3 feet long) when mature.
+This is definitely one of the favorite houseplants so far this year!

 10. Satin Pothos (Scindapsus Pictus Exotica)

-The Scindapsus pictus exotica, also known as satin pothos is a trailing plant with thick leaves and striking silver variegation.
-It has a similar growth habit and care requirements to pothos plants which makes it a popular choice for plant experts and beginners alike.
-Its gorgeous leaves, trailing growth habit, and ease of care will make it a popular sight on Instagram in 2025.
+The Scindapsus pictus exotica, also known as satin pothos, is a trailing plant with thick leaves and striking silver variegation.
+It has a similar growth habit and care requirements to pothos, making it a popular choice for plant experts and beginners alike.
+Its gorgeous leaves, trailing growth habit, and ease of care will make it a popular plant in the year ahead.
 Style this beauty on a wall shelf or in a hanging planter to enjoy its long, trailing vines.